Mark D. Troutman, PhD, CFP®

 First and foremost, client portfolios generally hold more than enough liquidity in the form of fixed income and cash, to weather any near-term storm.
 At the same time, we will continue to be judicious about where and when we invest in the equity markets on your behalf, and as always, we will seek to wisely exploit the investment opportunities that develop as a result of market volatility.

 Second, this conflict has unique features.
 The conflict is taking place in a region that involves significant resource flows.
 Ukraine is a major provider of food and basic materials to the European Union and China.
-The sanctions announced by the US and its European and Asian allies deeply impact energy (oil and natural gas), commodity and financial markets.
+The sanctions announced by the US and its European and Asian allies deeply impact energy (oil and natural gas), commodity, and financial markets.

 Supply chains are already tight, and our earlier market analyses indicated ample evidence to support a view of mounting inflationary pressures.
 The developments in Ukraine will add to commodity shortages, and they will stoke inflationary fires and further roil supply chains.
 So, we double down on our conclusion that winds have shifted and that portfolios must evolve to favor the Value investment style, in lieu of the Growth investment style, as the preferred protection mechanism against inflation.
 For more insights on the rotation away from growth toward value, please see Kirk’s recent article “Are You Prepared for “The Great Rotation?”

 Third, the developments in Ukraine place central banks in an untenable position.
-Their usual reaction to crisis is to provide liquidity.
+Their usual reaction to the crisis is to provide liquidity.
 Having been late to curb credit growth, the Federal Reserve and major central banks are in the difficult position of having to restrain inflation amid a crisis.
 They are likely to favor easing, which reinforces inflation.
 So, this enhances the imperative to protect your portfolio against unforeseen inflation.

 Fourth and finally, a new aspect of this conflict is the potential for cyber-attacks.
 We had a taste of this new warfare domain in the recent Colonial Pipeline incident, which impacted fuel supplies flowing along the eastern corridor for several months.
 Russia and its allies have highly developed internet attack capabilities and have demonstrated the willingness to use them.
 Many companies have realized this new domain of conflict and protected themselves.
 Many have not.
 There is a high probability that Russia will attempt to attack key infrastructure, which could lead to further market volatility.